 In the central room of the hall of Central Harmony, two sedan chairs called Jian Yu were placed on either side of the throne.
-Jian Yu were a type of shoulder carriage carried by four to eight people, and they were used by the emperor to travel around the Forbidden City.
+Jian Yu was a type of shoulder carriage carried by four to eight people, and they were used by the emperor to travel around the Forbidden City.

 Additionally, on each side of the central throne were a pair of golden unicorns.
 These mythological beasts, called “luduan” in Chinese were believed to speak multiple languages and be capable of traveling 9000 kilometers in a day.
-The two statues served as sandalwood burners, and were placed around the throne as a sign of the emperor’s great wisdom and capability.
+The two statues served as sandalwood burners and were placed around the throne as a sign of the emperor’s great wisdom and capability.
 Ultimately, the Hall of Central Harmony’s balanced, symmetrical construction is designed to convey Confucius’ Golden Mean ( also called The Doctrine of the Mean)- a system of guidelines for achieving universal peace and harmony.